hanna-greaves/Token-Says/README.md

 * actor (optional) - the actor.id.
 Can be derived from token if not provided.
 * actionName - this must match to your Token Says rule "Action Name" for the given actor or token.
 Typically this is the name of the item.

+## Enhancements
+See a list of upcoming enhancements on the project board https://github.com/napolitanod/Token-Says/projects/1

 ## Acknowledgements
 * Thank you to Calego for their walkthrough on Foundry VTT module building (https://hackmd.io/@akrigline/ByHFgUZ6u/%2FNBub2oFIT6yeh4NlOGTVFw), this helped me quickly pick up the  basics.
 * If you use Monk's Enhanced Journal you'll see that the layout on one of my forms shares inspiration (and some CSS) from his ironmonk's module (https://github.com/ironmonk88)